chrisjosephs/systemseed_assessment/docs/README.md

 Moving back to application.js code, added X-CSRF token fetcher needed for any fetch request.

-See gitlog of my own repo I created to track rest of work prior to creating patch to submit (https://github.com/chrisjosephs/systemseed_assessment/commits?author=chrisjosephs):
+See gitlog of my own repo I created to track rest of work prior to creating patch to submit (https://github.com/chrisjosephs/systemseed_assessment/commits?author=chrisjosephs), well I put that private now because I realised you probably don't want anyone else finding it and cheating, although "SystemSeed" isn't a collaborator I can add, so you will have to ask me with a github Username if you want to see that.

-Parsed todolist items to json.

-Prepared async fetch POST request, and added x-csrf token to headers

-get the nid from the parent entity of the todoitem paragraph
+Ran code sniffer.
+And circle ci test.

 <h2>Observations:</h2>